 Hi, I'm a college student living with three other college students in the downstairs apartment of a two-apartment house.
-The situation is that after we signed the lease for the apartment, the landlords couldn't find anyone to live upstairs, so they decided to sell the house to a young couple who -...
+The situation is that after we signed the lease for the apartment, the landlords couldn't find anyone to live upstairs, so they decided to sell the house to a young...
 Read more »

 It depends on the terms in your lease.
 Generally he has to give you a reasonable notice to enter your apartment… This is normally 24 hours.
 The answer is pretty simple though, if you made it clear to him that you wanted to keep the property, then you have what we call “ rights to the property...Read more »